catsAndSolenoids/website/content/catbot/connect.md

 Your catbot is build and wired.

 ## Joystick
-if you have a joystick in your kit, follow theses instrcutions, else go [here][1]

-The joystick comes with a strip of five wires, on the left side of the joystick you have 5 pins with labels on the side, connect one side of the strip to them and the other side to the board on the picture bellow:
+The joystick uses five wires, on the left side of the joystick you have 5 pins with labels on the side, connect one side of the strip to them and the other side to the board like in the picture bellow:

 ![Catbot wiring](/assets/connect/funduino_03.png)